Are Bones Grafts Needed for Dental Implants

 Full Mouth Implant Cases:

-Cases where many teeth are being removed and many implants are being placed will certainly need bone grafts.
+Cases where many teeth are being removed and many implants are being placed will definitely need bone grafts.
 Such as complete full mouth dental implants.
-Some full implant cases can be designed to avoid a lot of expensive time consuming bone grafting.
-All on 4 dental implants is an approach to fixed permanent implants where a full set up teeth can be placed onto 4-6 dental implants.
+Some full arch implant cases can be designed to avoid a lot of expensive time consuming bone grafting.
+All on 4 dental implants is an approach to permanent implant teeth where a full one-piece set of upper zirconia teeth can be installed onto 4-6 dental implants.
 The strategy is to place the implants where there is bone and avoid sites where more difficult bone work is needed.

 Do I need a bone graft in a tooth extraction site?

-If you like to replace the tooth with a dental implant in the future, it is advisable to get a bone graft to preserve bone and prevent bone loss.
+If you want to replace the tooth with a dental implant in the future, it is advisable to get a bone graft to prevent jaw bone loss.
 The best time to get a dental implant is usually at the time of tooth removal.
 Sometimes immediate dental implant surgery is not possible due to pain, swelling and infection.
-A delayed implant surgery is an implant 1-4 weeks after tooth removal when infection makes immediate surgery impossible.
+Delayed implant surgery is an implant 1-4 weeks after tooth removal.
+Delayed implant surgery is necessary when infection makes immediate surgery impossible.

 Does bone grafting work well?